DUBS A

 valve and jet assembly.

 With the boiler and burner complete, I was able to raise steam, hopefully in sufficient quantity.
-Time will tell.
+Time would tell.

 Another necessary part of construcion